francoiscolombo/fc-automation/README.md

-# FC Automation
+# Automaton

 ## how to run it?

-the tool is packaged as a simple standalone jar file.
+the tool is packaged as two simple standalone jar files.

-to run it you need a jre 8.
+to run it you need a jre 11.

+you have two parts:
+- one is an *agent* and must run on the node where you want to execute the playbook.
+- the other one is the *master* and will read the playbook and send it to the nodes.

+to run the agent, use the following command:

+    java -jar automaton-agent.jar --port 8071

-use the following command:
+to run the master (and send the playbook to the agents), use the following command:

-    java -jar fc-automation.jar --playbook <path of your playbook>
+    java -jar automaton.jar --playbook <path to your playbook>

 ## what is the purpose of this project?

-this project provides a command line interface for automating common tasks, and allows to simply automate them. you can think about it like a very simple subset of ansible.
+this project provides a command line interface for automating common tasks. you can think about it like a very simple subset of ansible, but fully distributed by nature.

 it uses a "playbook" to run the task.

-you have at least 2 sections in a playbook:
+you have 3 sections in a playbook:
+- nodes
 - variables
 - stages

+`nodes` describe the agents to connect for executing the playbooks

-`variables` it's of course the list of all the variables that are used by the playbook.
+`variables` is the list of all the variables that are used by the playbook (locals to every agent running the playbook)

-`stages` it's the list of actions that the playbook needs to run.
+`stages` is the list of actions that the playbook needs to run.

 you also need to give a name to your playbook.

 this is a very simple example of a playbook:

     name: test playbook
+    nodes:
+      port: 8071
+      hostnames:
+        - localhost
     variables:
       - name: "v1"
         value: "hello world"